Looking for the best strategies on how to get rid of shin splints?

 Of course, no conclusive research has proved that compression socks are effective at preventing shin splints.

 Just get the right compression socks.
-Make sure they fit well, giving your calves a good tight squeeze but also promoting blood flow to the region and not feeling too constrictive.
+Make sure they fit well, giving your calves a tight squeeze while promoting blood flow to the region and not feeling too constrictive.

-According to research, shooting for 20 to 24 mmGh at the ankle is ideal.
+According to research, shooting for 20 to 24 mmHg at the ankle is ideal.